Bullish-Design/Dendron-1/notes/Projects.Ideas.Product_List.md

 Make it in a different size, with slightly different vibes.
 Maybe a spot for a glass panel.
 - Quote to show different manufacturing methods, positives/negatives of each, different finishing capabilities, materials, etc.

+## Folding Aluminum Motorcycle Luggage
+Much cheaper shipping.
+There's no reason for a bike pannier to cost $350.
+Could offer similar capability at half price, easily.
+Either flat sheet and customer assembled, or actual folding and some sort of snap open functionality (maybe mounting to the bike locks it together?)

+Offer kits to work with major luggage manufacturer brands (givi, sw motech, etc), stay out of the mounting kit itself to minimize sku's and R&D.